LogoLogo

 As of elementary OS 5 Juno, mode switches are a new switch-based widget that communicate switching between two distinct states.
 For example, switching between a photo or video mode in a camera.
 The switch is drawn smaller and inline with the provided symbolic icons.
 Tooltip hints can also be provided when hovering the icons.

 Use a mode switch when you have two distinct and opposing states that you are switching between that can be effectively communicated via an icon.
-If you need text or more than two states, use a Mode Button instead.
+If you need text or more than two states, use a instead.